HeatherLarson/HeatherLarson/README.md

 - - 💞️ I’m looking to collaborate on ⚡️ anything lightning, Bitcoin, and Nostr
 - 💜 Part of NostrPHX
 - 👀 I did run a ⚡️lightning node (and broke it!)
-- 🌱 Head or the marketing team at Nostr Shenanigans ⚡️
+- 🌱 Head of the marketing team at Nostr Shenanigans ⚡️
 - Chief Detox Officer (CDO) at RadioDetox (podcasting 2.0)
 - Host of the 1st yoga class on Nostr #yogastr
 - 📫 How to reach me ...TheWriterHeatherLarson@protonmail.com or npub1nl8r463jkdtr0qu0k3dht03jt9t59cttk0j8gtxg9wea2russlnq2zf9d0